Make your tax-deductible donation to children by March 31st. Claim a third back as a tax credit.

 3. Ukraine Emergency

-Since the 24th of February 2022, thousands of kids have been killed and injured, millions have been forced to flee their homes and those left behind are struggling without clean water, sanitation, healthcare and education.
+Since the 24th of February 2022, 3,200 kids have been killed and injured, 8.7 million people have been forced to flee their homes and 2.4 million children are struggling each day without clean water, sanitation, electricity and access to healthcare and education.

 How will my donation help kids in Ukraine?

-Children are continuing to miss out on the basics.
-Support from Kiwis like you is how we’re able to keep providing essential services such as healthcare, clean water, mental health and psychosocial support, education, and nutrition.
+Support from Kiwis like you is how we’re able to keep providing essential supplies and services to children and their families.
+They're missing out on the basics, such as healthcare, clean water, mental health and psychosocial support, warm clothing and blankets, education, and nutrition support.

-We continue to send humanitarian convoys to reach families and communities on the frontlines.
-By working with partners on the ground we’re able to distribute supplies and provide services to ensure isolated and hard to reach children don’t get forgotten.
+But with donations from our amazing supporters, and by working with partners on the ground, we’re able to distribute supplies and provide services to ensure isolated and hard to reach children don’t get forgotten.

 To continue to fuel our efforts, please donate to support children and their families in Ukraine.